thegetty/quire-docs/content/docs-v1/citation-bibliographies.md

 abstract: "Cite sources with pop-ups and generate reference lists"
 ---

 In-text citations and bibliographies are all available in Quire.
 Designed to meet scholarly needs and multiple citation styles, they are easy to implement in your publications.
-While bibliographic references are formatted in YAML and stored in a YAML file (you can consult our [YAML syntax fundamentals](/docs-v1/fundamentals/) for more information), citation and bibliography {{< q-def "shortcodes" >}} are used to integrate the references in your publication.
+Bibliographic references are formatted in YAML and stored in a YAML file (you can consult our [YAML syntax fundamentals](/docs-v1/fundamentals/) for more information) while citation and bibliography {{< q-def "shortcodes" >}} are used to integrate these references in your publication.

 ## Capture Bibliographic Information in YAML

-Bibliographic references for your publication should be listed in a `references.yaml` file in the `data` directory.
+Bibliographic references for your publication should be listed in a `references.yaml` file in the `content/_data/` directory.

-Each entry in the `references.yaml` file must include a `full` form of the reference, and then an `id` to reference it by.
+Each entry in the `references.yaml` file must include the `full` form of the reference and an `id` that will be used in your citation shortcode.

 ```yaml
 entries: